varugasu/getrun/README.md

 ```

-`goto` proves very useful in this case because it reduced the amount of code to handle all these exceptions.
+`goto` had proved very useful in this case because it reduced the amount of code to handle all these exceptions.

 ## Usage: